-- 14.1.
+14.1.
 The problems of urban poverty are likely to assume critical proportions as the level of urbanization escalates.
 It is, thus, essential that States / UTs develop appropriate policy frameworks for the planned development of economically productive, environmentally sustainable, financially vibrant, socially just and inclusive cities.
-In this regard the States / UTs may embark upon a Mission mode approach for the alleviation / reduction / eradication of urban poverty by launching State / UT-wide Mission and providing adequate funds for implementing the same. - 14.2.
+In this regard the States / UTs may embark upon a Mission mode approach for the alleviation / reduction / eradication of urban poverty by launching State / UT-wide Mission and providing adequate funds for implementing the same.

+14.2.
 The issues of urban poverty and livelihoods are complex and require a multipronged approach with focus on multiple stakeholders' partnerships and convergence of policies and programmes.
 In this regard, the Jawaharlal Nehru National Urban Renewal Mission (JNNURM), under implementation since December 2005, has advocated a 7-Point Charter of entitlements and amenities to the urban poor.
 This Charter covers the provision of land tenure, affordable housing, water, sanitation, education, health and social security.
 It is essential that the issues of employment, livelihoods and skill development of the urban poor are addressed in association with the implementation of the 7-Point Charter.
-There is also a need for convergence in the delivery of various programmes at the ULB level such as SJSRY, JNNURM, Prime Minister's Employment Generation Programme, Aam Aadmi Bima Yojana, Rashtriya Swasthya Bima Yojana, Health Mission, Sarva Shiksha Abhiyan, Mid Day Meals Scheme, Integrated Child Development Scheme, National Social Assistance Programme, Skill Development Initiative etc. - 14.3.
+There is also a need for convergence in the delivery of various programmes at the ULB level such as SJSRY, JNNURM, Prime Minister's Employment Generation Programme, Aam Aadmi Bima Yojana, Rashtriya Swasthya Bima Yojana, Health Mission, Sarva Shiksha Abhiyan, Mid Day Meals Scheme, Integrated Child Development Scheme, National Social Assistance Programme, Skill Development Initiative etc.

+14.3.
 To ensure adequate flow of funds to enable the convergent provision of basic entitlements and services to the urban poor, JNNURM envisages the creation of Basic Services to the Urban Poor Fund at State level and ULBs.
 The Municipal Corporations / Municipalities are expected to prepare Poverty Sub-Plan and P-Budget, to pursue a focused approach towards urban poverty alleviation.
 At least 25% of the Municipal Budgets may be earmarked for the urban poor.
 Simultaneously, reforms will need to be undertaken at State / ULB level to mainstream urban poverty issues into policies and programme.
-The BSUP Fund may leverage funding from various sources, including schemes of Central and State Governments and bilateral and multilateral organizations. - 14.4.
+The BSUP Fund may leverage funding from various sources, including schemes of Central and State Governments and bilateral and multilateral organizations.

+14.4.
 Capacity bottlenecks in the area of local governance and public service delivery are wide-spread.
 In addition to undertaking policies and programmes warranted by SJSRY, JNNURM and other schemes, States / UTs may undertake measures to develop institutional and HR capacities at State, District and ULB levels so as to make a dent on urban poverty in the broad frameworks of urban planning and management.
 They may collaborate with NGOs, CBOs, National & State resource institutions, National Network of Resource Centres on Urban Poverty and Livelihoods, Mayors' Forum, City Managers' Forum, Researchers' Colloquium, other forums and organizations so that a well-designed multi-pronged strategy can be pursued to usher in slum-free, poverty-free and inclusive cities, taking into account not only the backlog and current urban issues, but also the future problems that are likely to accompany the process of urbanization.

+14.5 (i) Liberal financing should be done under SJSRY as it is the only Scheme which directly assists the urban poor.

+(ii) Review of the performance under SJSRY Scheme may be included as standing agenda in the State Level Bankers Committee (SLBS) and District Level Bankers Committee (DLBC) Meetings.